anin2005/madlib_game/README.md

-# madlib_game Mad Libs is a word game that involves creating a humorous and often silly story by filling in blanks in a pre-existing sentence or paragraph.
+ Mad Libs is a word game that involves creating a humorous and often silly story by filling in blanks in a pre-existing sentence or paragraph.
 The game is usually played with multiple people, and it works like this:

 1. **Setup:**
    - One person (the "Mad Libs creator") prepares a story but leaves certain key words blank, indicating the type of word needed (e.g., noun, verb, adjective).